TheGiraffe3/homula-rumskib-assets/README.md

-Contains assets for the [Rumskib](https://github.com/TheGiraffe3/rumskib) plugin.
+Contains assets for my plugins which add new ships.